shuntingyard/speedtest_reader/README.rst

 - Allows to select subsets of columns / keys (e.g. when reading large files).

-- Makes it easy to append additional timestamps via decorators (in formats required by matplotlib, plotly, dash, etc).
+- Makes it easy to append additional timestamps via decorators (in formats required by matplotlib, plotly, dash etc).

 TODO list (high priorities first)